Information by: T J Price, Psy D

 Is ADD/ADHD a sickness?

 It is a condition that professionals have been trying to fully understand for decades.
 Until recently, we have not been very successful in treating the condition.
 More about treatment, later.
 To understand it, it may be helpful to think of the world of computers.
 There are old 8086’s, 286’s, 486’s, and Pentiums.
 Each has its own speed built into it.
 True ADD is a “hardware” type of condition, not a type of software.
 Changing the software, or the information input, does not affect how fast the computer works, or what its limits are.
+It is fortunate we are not computers, because with intention and regular practice, we can rewire our brains.

 Is ADD/ADHD New?